dumitrubogdanmihai/simple-ai-chat-mcp-connection/README.md

 - Send messages to OpenAI's GPT-4o-mini model
 - Hardcoded tool: `get_current_date` - returns the current date and time
-- Allows to connect to a MCP server with two tools: "add_numbers" and "greet".
+- Allows to connect to a MCP server with two tools: `add_numbers` and `greet`.
+The MCP server is started locally on a different port.

 ## Setup